-ENSC245 Soils
+ENSC245 SOILS

-Corequisites: A "C-" or higher in CHMY 141/142 or higher or consent of instructor

-Prerequisites: A "C-" or higher in M121 or higher
+Pre-requisite(s): A "C-" or higher in M121 or higher Co-requisite(s): A "C-" or higher in CHMY141/142 or higher or consent of instructor

 This course discusses soils and their properties as components of landscapes and ecosystems.
 Students will understand the application of soils knowledge to problems in environmental sciences and management of agricultural, wild land, and urban landscapes.